elubar/elubar.github.io/README.md

 ### About Me

 Welcome to my site.
 I am a 3rd year graduate student in astronomy at the University of Texas at Austin where I work on instrumentation and stellar/planetary science.
 My advisor is Dr. Dan Jaffe and I work closely with Dr. Cindy Brooks and Dr. Greg Mace in my research.
 I was previously a Research Tech at Penn State University working on the [NEID](https://neid.psu.edu/) and [HPF](https://hpf.psu.edu/what-is-hpf/) spectrographs.
-I have also dabbled in radio astronomy and SETI research in the past.
+Earlier in my career I also dabbled in radio astronomy and SETI research.
 I believe respect is a part of research and that universal design and inclusive practices are essential to improving academic enviroments and centering the well being of the most marginalized groups.
+I like reading science fiction/visionary fiction, running, skating, and singing loudly when I'm alone in the clean room.

 ### Current Instrumentation Projects
 - Ongoing development of Si immersion gratings and grisms using a lithography/wet etch technique
-- Characterization of fabricated Si immersion gratings (high precision blaze determination, spectral purity, et al)
+- Characterization of fabricated Si immersion gratings: high precision blaze determination, spectral purity, et al
-- Redesigning and inital alingment of our UV exposure sysem, a critical step in the immersion grating/grism fabrication process.
+- Redesigning and alingment of our UV exposure sysem, a critical step in the immersion grating fabrication process.

 ### Current Science Projects
 - Observing large collection of brown dwarf and low mass stars with the [Immersion GRating INfrared Spectrometer (IGRINS)](https://www.as.utexas.edu/astronomy/research/people/jaffe/igrins.html), a high resolution IR spectrograph currently on Gemini South